WIP: A Quick PyTorch 2.0 Tutorial¶

 Files already downloaded and verified Files already downloaded and verified [INFO] Train dataset length: 50000 [INFO] Test dataset length: 10000

-- Generally GPUs aren't the bottleneck of ML code
+Generally GPUs aren't the bottleneck of machine learning code.

 from torch.utils.data import DataLoader